tannere7/tannere7/README.md

-My name is Tanner and today is Tuesday, 13 June at 02:30 CEST.
+My name is Tanner and today is Monday, June 12 at 8:53 PM EDT.